-We hope that shining the spotlight on irritable bowel syndrome this month connects you with beneficial resources and information, but we would like to emphasize the need to take a holistic approach in tackling the autoimmune disease epidemic.
+In conclusion, we hope that shining the spotlight on irritable bowel syndrome this month connects you with beneficial resources and information, but we would like to emphasize the need to take a holistic approach in tackling the autoimmune disease epidemic.
 By looking at all autoimmune diseases together, we can move away from the fragmented view that hides the magnitude of the problem and towards concerted action in reshaping research, diagnosis, and treatment.
-Our model is the revolution in cancer research and treatment that has come from viewing cancer as a group of diseases with common etiologies, thus garnering more resources than individual types of cancer.
+Overall, our model is the revolution in cancer research and treatment that has come from viewing cancer as a group of diseases with common etiologies, thus garnering more resources than individual types of cancer.

 Where did we get this data, and where can you find more?

 The following pages present statistics surrounding IBS incidence, prevalence, and more.
 Some of these “fast facts” you may be familiar with, but others may surprise you.

 - International Foundation for Functional Gastrointestinal Disorders: Statistics